carpentries/instructor-training/_episodes/11-practice-teaching.md

   As an instructor one way to get specific feedback is to provide questions that focus the responses.
-Writing your own feedback questions allows you to frame feedback in a way that is helpful to you - the questions below reveal what didn't work in your teaching, but read as professional suggestions rather than personal judgments.
+Writing your own feedback questions allows you to frame feedback in a way that is helpful to you - the questions below reveal what did not work in your teaching, but read as professional suggestions rather than personal judgments.
   For example:

 * "What is one thing I could have done as an instructor to make this lesson more effective?"